kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

 ---
-title: Application Gateway troubleshooting
+title: Error when calling a registered Service
 type: Troubleshooting
 ---

 If you call a registered service and receive an error:

 - Verify that the call reached Application Gateway.
-  To do that fetch logs from Application Gateway Pod:
+  To do that, fetch logs from Application Gateway Pod:
   ```
   kubectl -n kyma-integration logs -l app={APP_NAME}-application-gateway -c {APP_NAME}-application-gateway
   ```
-  If the request reached the Pod, it should be logged by Application Gateway.
+  If the request reaches the Pod, it is logged by Application Gateway.

-  If the call is not in the logs, check if Access Service exists.
+  If the call is not in the logs, check if [Access Service](components/application-connector/#architecture-application-connector-components-access-service) exists.
   ```
   kubectl -n kyma-integration get svc app-{APP_NAME}-{SERVICE_ID}
   ```
-  If it doesn't, try to deregister the Service using the following command:
+  If Access Service does not exist, run this command to deregister the Service:

   <div tabs name="deregistration">
     <details>